tangledhelix/DP_eugenics/README.md

 On p048, halfway down on the right margin, is what looks like an unexpectedly wide equals sign.
 No promising matches on unicodeplus.com or shapecatcher.com.
 Posted on forum in case anyone knows different; if not, then maybe it's simply an equals sign.

+[U+FF1D][7] (＝) was pointed out in the forums, but in rendering tests it doesn't seem to look much different, at least in the font ppgen uses.
+I went with a regular = sign.

 ### Proofer's notes ###

 Some numbers appear separated by a character similar to a mid-dot.
 There are proofer notes on p092 about this.
 I [posted in the forum][3] about it and one response suggested to use normal period (`.`) unless the entire book used this mid-dot as a decimal point.
 Looking further I located more, on p019.
 Nowhere in the text does a "normal" period appear in a number, so far as I see.